Our friends at Retire Early Lifestyle have excellent tips on creating happiness in your everyday life. Read on!

 Preventing Adaptation is the Key to Happiness

-The premise of the piece was that frequent, small pleasures increase our happiness level far more than one big pleasure.
+The premise of the piece was that frequent, small pleasures are the key to creating happiness, far more than one big pleasure.
 We adapt to a big pleasure until it becomes routine for us, so the new car we were so excited about when we purchased it, becomes mundane over time.
 The beautiful flooring and the exquisite bedroom set we just had to have all becomes ordinary as time passes.

 Research proved that it is the first bite of chocolate, the first glimpse of the sea, and the first minute of massage were the happiest moments and if we could somehow increase the frequency of having more “first moments” we would become happier overall.

 A Hundred One Dollar Bills

 This reminded me of a gift I gave my Mother decades ago.
 She and I shared the same wacky sense of humor and we felt safe with each other in trying new things together.
 What could go wrong?
 What could go badly?
 We knew that we’d figure it out or laugh our way through.

 As a gift one year, I gave my mother a hundred dollars.
 Now mind you, a check written for a hundred bucks doesn’t sound all that exciting, but that isn’t what I did.
 Instead, I went to the bank, and got 100 one dollar bills.
 Then I proceeded to roll them up like tootsie rolls, and wrapped a ribbon around each bill.

 Then I sent my Mother on a treasure hunt.